haddocking/haddocking.github.io/education/molmod/simulation.md

 ### Energy minimization of the solvated system
 The addition of ions was the final step in setting up the system (chemically) for the simulation.
 From here on, all that is necessary is to relax the system in a controlled manner.
-Adding the solvent and the ions might have caused some unfavourable interactions, such as overlapping atoms and equal charges placed too close together.
+Adding the solvent and the ions might have caused some unfavorable interactions, such as overlapping atoms and equal charges placed too close together.

 <a class="prompt prompt-info">